 18.4.
 Data validation

 Statistical data are compared with the data of the previous periods, differences are analysed.
-Outstanding values of indicators are identified and analyzed.
+Outstanding values of indicators are identified and analysed.
 In case of significant deviations, data sources are checked and reasons for their deviation are explained.

 18.5.
 Data compilation